kestal/univers/Species/Dwarves.md

 Due to the relative stability and uniformity of dwarf culture, many of their constructs have been used by humans.
 Two important examples of those are justice and currency.

+## Magic

+Dwarves aren't magical being, but they practice magic, unconciously, by their heavy and complex use of rituals.